icidasset/icidasset/src/Writings/building-blocks.md

 ![](/images/fp/impure-function.png)

-Having a pure function means that we have certain guarantees, we can use mathematics and category theory now.
+Having a pure function means that we have certain guarantees, we can use mathematics (category theory) now.
 This is a pure function:

 ![](/images/fp/pure-function-1.png)